Cat Dental Care

 Anytime you’re at the vet, whether it be for vaccinations or an illness, have them look at your cat’s teeth.
 Discuss any concerns that you have about your kitty’s appetite or breath odor.
 Don’t be afraid to ask them to take a second look if you feel that they didn’t do a thorough oral exam.

-You’re kitties teeth may seem small in comparison to other features on their body, but they are no less important.
+Your kitty's teeth may seem small in comparison to other features on their body, but they are no less important.
 Good dental health is the foundation for an overall healthy kitty, but unfortunately most of our cats suffer from some degree of dental disease.
-Consistency is key when doing any preventative or treatment for dental disease.
-Get to know your kitty and be sure to report anything even a little suspicious to your veterinarian.
+Consistency is key for prevention or treatment when it comes to dental disease.
+Get to know your kitty and be sure to report anything that is even a little suspicious to your veterinarian.
 After all, they should be your cat’s teeth’s best friend.

 Petozy is a brand dedicated to pet and pet owner happiness.
 The about cats section contains silly articles about cat memes to more serious articles the cat diet.
 Search our articles to see if we can help you with your cat related questions.
 Or sign-up for our newsletter if you want to get updates when new articles or products are released.